Do you believe that mold is always visible?

 #7: Mold is Easily Identifiable

 The spectrum of mold and fungi species is vast.
 There may be hundreds of thousands of species, which makes it hard to pinpoint the culprit in some cases.
+For example, mold and mildew may be easily confused with each other.

 That doesn’t mean it’s impossible to identify the mold you have growing in your home.
 The ones commonly growing in home environments have been investigated thoroughly.
 But you may still have mold in your home that even the experts can’t quite identify.